chadpierce/hackthebox/lame/lame-writeup.md

 ## Enumeration

-Kicked off with a quick port scan with service detection, which returned the following:
+Kicked things off with a quick port scan with service detection, which returned the following:

 ```
 $ sudo nmap -sV -sS -T4 lame